Welcome to the guide on how to save money, time and confusion when travelling in and from/to The Netherlands by train.

 So you can use the zone info to locate a specific coach in which a reserved seat or bed is located, as this zone info is used on the departure screens for these trains.

-The gates are opened by scanners that read barcodes on the ticket, you don’t insert tickets.
+The gates are opened by scanners that read barcodes, you don’t insert tickets.

-9: Though something to be particularly aware of is that tickets aren't required to open the gates, they can be opened by using mobile phones linked to mobile bank accounts and by OV-Chipkaarts.
+9: Though something to be particularly aware of is that tickets aren't required to open the gates, they can also be opened by using bank debit cards, mobile phones linked to mobile bank accounts and by OV-Chipkaarts.

 1: Discounted tickets are not available for journeys WITHIN The Netherlands; neither are they available on the Regio trains to Germany.